-Pomeranians are a wonderful breed, but they do require some care.
+Pomeranians are a wonderful breed, but they do require some care and grooming to maintain their good looks and hygiene.
 Here is a list of some tips on how to take care of your Pomeranian’s hygiene.

 Nails: Be sure to clip your pet’s nails with dog nail clippers once every six to eight weeks.
 Nail clipping keeps your dog’s paws healthy and clean and prevents him from scratching upon jumping up.
 If you are unsure how to clip his nails, ask your veterinarian to show you.

 Teeth: You should brush your Pomeranian’s teeth on a routine basis as this breed is very prone to dental cavities.
 A special dog toothpaste containing enzymes should be used regularly.
 Make sure that you brush your pet’s teeth with the same care that you brush your own.

 Eyes: Most small or toy sized dog breeds tend to have a lot of discharge from their eyes that can eventually cause an eye infection due to bacteria.
 Thus, it is really important to clean the eye area of your pet.
 Devoting a few hours to grooming your Pom will keep him healthy and beautiful.